lpredova/jit/README.md

 and list of issues will be shown.
 This is useful for deployment messages, notifications, etc...

 ## Contribution
-This tool is actively used in Rentl.io Dev Workflow, but we are open to any changes, bugfixes, new features, etc. Just drop us some Pull Requests, making sure tests are passing, and we'll gladly merge it :).
+This tool is actively used in Rentl.io Dev Workflow, but we are open to any changes, bug fixes, new features, etc. Just drop us some Pull Requests, making sure tests are passing, and we'll gladly merge it :).

 ## License
 MIT